How You Get PAID In Workers' Comp!

 In non-schedule cases, payments are typically made weekly until the case reaches settlement, which we'll discuss below.

 One key thing to understand is that your medical treatment is handled separately from your weekly benefits.
 In most cases, as long as the treatment is related to your injury and deemed necessary by your doctor, the insurance company is responsible for covering the costs.
-You won’t have to worry about co-pays or out-of-pocket expenses, which can be a huge relief when you’re dealing with a serious injury.
+You won’t have to worry about co-pays or out-of-pocket expenses.

 In cases where the insurance company outright denies treatment, your attorney can request a hearing to get the issue resolved.
 It’s also worth noting that if you pay out of pocket for any necessary treatment, you may be able to get reimbursed, but this should be done with guidance from your attorney to avoid complications.